MrHalfLife280/MrHalfLife280/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Welcome+to+MrHalfLife280's+profile;Thanks+for+viewing+my+profile;have+a+nice+day)](https://git.io/typing-svg)

+# Projects
+Here are projects that I am working on
+* [HalfTube](https://halftube.neocities.org/) - A mid-2005-based YouTube revival, but the only way you get your content there is via email

 # NOTE (for those who use Edge or Chromium-based browsers)

 Some browsers, like Edge, may say that my compiled programs are "malicious."
-You could look into the source code.
-This usually happens because the compiled exe doesn't have a signature.
+You can check the source code.
+This usually happens because the compiled .exe doesn't have a signature.

 # What I like to do in my free time